Spring 2021 Fellowship Program

 Development, Events, and Fundraising Fellowship

 The Fellow will work with the Executive Director and Chief Operating Officer to help raise the funds needed for the organization to run its various programs.
-The Fellow will assist with the organization’s annual Gala in October, foundation outreach and proposal writing, and the development of an individual giving program.
+The Fellow will assist with the organization’s annual Gala in the spring, foundation outreach and proposal writing, and the development of an individual giving program.
+Fellows will learn the basics on how to identify, cultivate, solicit, and steward individual, corporate, and institutional philanthropic donors.

 Topics Program Fellowship